At a glance

 A , preferably a first morning voided urine or ; occasionally a split 24-hour sample, with the night collection separated from the day collection

 What is being tested?

 There are several different kinds of urine protein tests.
 A semi-quantitative protein ‘dipstick’ is frequently performed as part of a urinalysis

 , generally on a .
 The quantity of protein in a may be measured and reported as the amount of protein excreted per 24 hours.
-Also, the amount of protein in a random urine sample may be measured and reported as the ratio of protein to creatinine.
+Also, the amount of protein in a random urine sample may be measured and reported as the ratio of protein to creatinine (UPCR).

 Creatinine, a by-product of muscle metabolism, is normally excreted into the urine at a constant rate.
 When a creatinine measurement is performed with a random urine protein test, the resulting protein/creatinine ratio can be used instead of the 24-hour urine protein test.
 Since saving all of the urine for a 24-hour period can be cumbersome for adults and difficult for infants and children, a random urine protein to creatinine ratio may sometimes be substituted for a 24-hour urine protein sample.

 Proteins are essential for all living beings.
 Albumin, a protein produced by the liver, makes up about 60% of the protein in the blood.
 The rest is a mixture of , including .
 Proteins usually are not found in the urine.
 The kidneys (two organs found in the back at the bottom of the rib cage) filter the blood, removing waste and excreting it out of the body in the form of urine.
 When the kidneys are functioning normally, they retain or reabsorb filtered protein molecules and return them to the blood.
-If the kidneys are damaged or compromised due to other conditions, they become less effective at filtering and absorbing, and detectable amounts of protein begin to find their way into the urine.
+If the kidneys are damaged or compromised due to other conditions, they become less effective at filtering causing detectable amounts of protein to spill over into the urine.
 Often, it is the smaller albumin molecules that are detected first.
 If the damage continues, the amount of protein in the urine increases, and globulins may also begin to be lost.